ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/Configuration.md

 2. Configure an OPC UA data source.<br>See [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration#configure-opc-ua-data-source).

-3. Configure an OPC UA data selection.<br>See [PI Adapter for OPC UA data selection configuration](xref:PIAdapterForOPCUADataSelectionConfiguration#configure-opc-ua-data-selection).<br><br>**Note:** If you do not configure data selection, a default OPC UA data selection file will be created if the OPC UA data source is valid.
+3. Configure an OPC UA data selection.<br>See [PI Adapter for OPC UA data selection configuration](xref:PIAdapterForOPCUADataSelectionConfiguration#configure-opc-ua-data-selection).

+    **Note:** If you do not configure data selection, a default OPC UA data selection file will be created if the OPC UA data source is valid.

 4. Configure egress endpoints.<br>See [Egress endpoint configuration](xref:EgressEndpointsConfiguration).